ember-learn/guides-source/guides/release/tutorial/02-building-pages.md

 This time, we would like the page to be served on the `/about` URL.
 In order to do this, we will need to tell Ember about our plan to add a page at that location.
 Otherwise, Ember will think we have visited an invalid URL!

-The place to manage what pages are available is the _[router]\(TODO: link to router)_.
+The place to manage what pages are available is the _router_.
 Go ahead and open `app/router.js` and make the following change:

 ```js { data-filename="app/router.js" data-diff="+10" }
 import EmberRouter from '@ember/routing/router';